How we make planning decisions

 Object or support at our Planning Committee

-If you'd like to speak to our Planning Committee about a planning application that it is going to consider, please complete the request form.
+If you'd like to speak to our Planning Committee about a planning application that it is going to consider, complete the request form.
 You need to have the application reference number and you must submit the request at least 48 hours before the committee meeting.

 You can only speak to committee if you've submitted a written response to an application.
 Once we receive your application we'll be in touch with more information.

-Please note that we will not notify you when an application is going to be heard by the Planning Committee.
+We will not notify you when an application is going to be heard by the Planning Committee.
 You can check the agenda for upcoming Planning Committees.
 Due to volume, we are also unable to respond to individual comments submitted on planning applications.

 Regionally significant planning applications

 The Department for Infrastructure has responsibility for dealing with planning applications that have regional significance.